Mastering Afrikaans Sentence Structure: Part 1 – What Is STOMPI? (Basics)

 Cartoon owl in a graduation cap pointing to the title “Mastering Afrikaans Sentence Structure: Part 1 – What Is STOMPI?
 (Basics)” – Owl’s Bilingual Academy.

-Om dinge maklik te maak vir die eerste paar less gaan ons net op STOMP fokus.
-Die “I” is meer ingewilkeld.
-Ons sal daarop fokus in less 4.
+Om dinge maklik te maak vir die eerste paar lesse gaan ons net op STOMP fokus.
+Die “I” is meer ingewikkeld.
+Ons sal daarop fokus in les 4.

 To keep things simple in the first few lessons, we will focus only on STOMP.